maehem/javamancer/README.md

 ## Requirements
 - This engine will require the original NEURO1.DAT and NEURO2.DAT resource files to operate.
 You can obtain a copy via by searching the internet.
 - For now, under development and requires NetBeans IDE for running (unless you have Maven skills).
+- The "Game Mode" is now playable at an Alpha quality.
+You should be able to create a character and acheive many of the game goals.
+Game save mostly works.
+- For now the game is MacOS only (because of game save and caching files location).
+I'm working on Windows and Linux integration (or if you want to contribute).

 ## What is Neuromancer PC?
 Neuromancer PC was "1989 Game of the Year" for PCs and shipped in a [22cm x 22cm x 2cm